subgeniuskitty/vvhitespace/README.md

 directory to build the compiler and interpreter, then move to one of the example directories like `examples/hunt-the-wumpus` and execute `make run`.

-VVhitespace is descended from Whitespace, adding a vertical tab to the language along with some restrictions to ease implementation.
-VVhitespace code is represented with the *whitespace characters* `[Tab]`, `[VTab]`, `[Space]`, and `[Newline]`.
-All other characters are considered commentary.

-VVhitespace makes a number of small changes to Whitespace with the intention of *taming* it by providing the tools necessary in order to make non-trivial whitespace-only applications.
-As proof of concept, I wrote an implementation of Hunt the Wumpus in VVhitespace.
+VVhitespace is descended from Whitespace, making a number of small changes with the intention of *taming* the language, providing the tools necessary to write non-trivial, whitespace-only applications.
+As a proof of concept, I have implemented Hunt the Wumpus in VVhitespace.

 This repository includes several distinct parts: